Hanzawa-Jeb/FDS-Project2/report/report.md

                 {
                     /*if the left is 0, then output the negation of the right derivative*/ result = formatExpr("(-%s)", rightDeriv);
-                    /*single variable format expression is also feasible because of our function*/ }
+                    /*single variable format expression is also feasible because of our function*/
+                }
                 else if (strcmp(rightDeriv, "0") == 0)
                 {
-                    /*if the right derivative is 0, then directly output the leftderivative*/ result = strdup(leftDeriv);
+                    /*if the right derivative is 0, then directly output the left derivative*/
+                    result = strdup(leftDeriv);
                 }
                 else